 |Previous College:||Maine 1999|

-Mickey Fein begins his third season as Harvard's wide receivers coach and pass game coordinator in 2019.
+Mickey Fein begins his third season in 2019 as Harvard's wide receivers coach and pass game coordinator.

-In 2017, wide receiver Justice Shelton-Mosley was one of two offensive players to garner All-Ivy recognition.
+In 2017, wide receiver Justice Shelton-Mosley was one of two Harvard offensive players to garner All-Ivy recognition.

-Fein, who spent the last nine seasons at Lafayette from 2008-16, including eight as offensive coordinator for the Leopards, has also worked at Murray State, Tennessee-Martin and Maine.
+Fein spent nine seasons at Lafayette from 2008-16, including eight as offensive coordinator for the Leopards and has also worked at Murray State, Tennessee-Martin and Maine.

 During his tenure at Lafayette, which included a stint as interim head coach in 2016, the Leopards qualified for the NCAA tournament in 2013 after winning the Patriot League title.
 He oversaw the quarterbacks and wide receivers in each of his nine seasons and coached three of Lafayette's top 10 all-time quarterbacks in career passing yards.

 Before arriving on College Hill, Fein spent 2006 and 2007 at Murray State as the offensive coordinator and quarterbacks coach.
-Fein moved to MSU after spending three seasons (2003-05) at Tennessee-Martin, where he served as offensive coordinator and quarterbacks coach.
+Fein moved to MSU after spending three seasons at Tennessee-Martin (2003-05), where he served as offensive coordinator and quarterbacks coach.
 Prior to that stint, Fein served as the wide receivers coach at his alma mater, Maine, in 2002.
 He helped lead the squad to an 11-3 record and a share of the Atlantic 10 title.
-Fein began his coaching career at Barnstable High School in Hyannis, Massachusetts, where he was the team's offensive coordinator from 1999-00, a stint that included a state title in 1999.
+Fein began his coaching career at Barnstable High School in Hyannis, Massachusetts, where he was the team's offensive coordinator from 1999-00, and led BHS to a state title in 1999.